 When is Navratri – It happens from 21st to 29th September 2018

 Where – All over India and especially in Gujarat, Mumbai, Varanasi and Rajasthan

 To mark the day as the win of Good over evil, Dasara in Mysore is celebrated.
 This is the beautiful festival is Dussehra with a difference.
 It is celebrated with great zeal and enthusiasm in Navratri for 9 days and accomplishes on the 10th day as Vijayadashmi, the day when Goddess Durga killed demon king Mahishasur.
 This historical festival is centuries old and this year it completes the 407th year.
 Celebrated on the grand scale the festival showcases the grandeur of the Karnataka state.
 Dedicated to Goddess Chamundeswari, the Mysore Dasarah festival is the nice way to enhance your South India tours.

 When is Dasarh of Mysore – 21st September 2018 to 30th September 2018

 12. Abhaneri Festival

-These two days of festival is a major attraction among the travellers who are on their Rajasthan tourism.
+These two days of the festival is a major attraction among the travelers who are on their Rajasthan tourism.
 The main aim to organize this festival is to promote the rural tourism.
-One can enjoy the cultural performance of various artists who came here from different part of the country.
+One can enjoy the cultural performance of various artists who came here from the different part of the country.
 The major attraction of this festival is the Rajasthani songs, folk dances, puppet shows and camel cart rides.
-Generally this event or festival take place in Harshat Mata Temple and step well of Chand Baori.
+Generally, this event or festival takes place in Harshat Mata Temple and step well of Chand Baori.